Building Agility at Scale

 Enlighten On-Site Assessment

-Enlighten conducts an on-site assessment before every project to ensure fit and review management practices and tools.
-The typical on-site assessment is 4-5 days followed by a presentation of findings, projected benefits and ROI.
+Enlighten conducts an on-site assessment before every project to ensure fit and to review existing management practices /tools.
+A typical on-site assessment takes 4-5 days followed by a presentation of findings, projected benefits and ROI.

 The Quintessential Elements of Continuous Improvement